 You tend to have greater leeway over what type of inventory management system you use here.

-Particularly if you’re warehousing in your own premises, you can use the first-in, first-out (FIFO) approach, which ensures older stock goes to customers first.
+Particularly if you’re warehousing in your own premises, you can use the first-in, first-out (FIFO) approach in your stock management, which ensures older stock goes to customers first.

 If you have limited space, just-in-time (JIT) inventory management can be an option, as this revolves around ordering stock from suppliers only as needed.